fredlcore/Robotan/Setup.md

 `http://192.168.4.1`.
 If you have cofigured Robotan to use your own WiFi network, these settings will still be there, so you can access the web interface via the IP number you have used before.
-If you are asked for a login, the username is "Robotan" and the password is "Robotan88".
+If you are asked for a login, the username is "Robotan" and the password is "Robotan88", unless you have configured your own individual username/password.
 <BR><BR>
 <B>Please note: Each time you insert the Robotan board into your robot,
 you will be asked for a PIN password on your robot.</B> <BR>